helloLycon/opwrt-sysupgrade-image-maker/readme.md

 # opwrt-sysupgrade-image-maker
-make sysupgrade-bin-file from firmware made by "dd" command.
+- make sysupgrade-bin-file from firmware made by `dd` command.